sakirschner/slb-api/README.md

             region=us-east-1
             mfa_serial=<Assigned MFA device>
             ```
-            Your MFA serial can be found in the smae location as your Access key ID.
+            Your MFA serial can be found in the same location as your Access key ID.
         - Start a new session
             ```
             aws-vault exec <YOUR USERNAME>